Conforming nanoparticle sheets to surfaces with Gaussian curvature: Bending

 \section{Bending}

-In Figure 4 of the main text, we omit linear and sublinear dependences on the polar angle, $\theta$, for clarity.
+In~\Fig{fig_energy_scaling} of the main text, we omit linear and sublinear dependences on the polar angle, $\theta$, for clarity.
 As a result, the bending energies for different polar angles (blue, gray, and orange dashed lines) are shown to lie atop each other.
-Here we note that, in fact, we expect some dependence on polar angle, though this should appear as a subleading, quadratic correction to the bending energy on the apex of a PS sphere.
+Here we note that we expect some dependence of the bending energy density $\mathcal{E}_\textrm{b}$ on polar angle, though this should appear as a subleading, quadratic correction to the bending energy on the apex of a PS sphere.
+The leading behavior is therefore $E_\textrm{b} \sim (B / D)\, \delta r \sin \theta $, where $B$ is the bending modulus of the sheet and $D$ is the diameter of the sphere.

 The two-dimensional bending energy density of a thin plate in plane stress is~\cite{landau_chapter_1986}

 where $\zeta(x,y)$ is the out-of-plane displacement of the plate and $B$ is the bending modulus.
 Taylor expanding around $\theta = 0$, the energy density evaluates to